angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 date: '2017-06-30'
 ---

-FitGrowth is a Shiny app for (bacterial) growth curve analysis.
+FitGrowth is a Shiny app for (bacterial) growth curve analysis I wrote recently.
-You can get it on [GitHub](https://github.com/angelovangel/FitGrowth).
-There you will find also example files for testing.
+You can get it on [GitHub](https://github.com/angelovangel/FitGrowth), where you will find also example files for testing.
-FitGrowth lets you:
+With FitGrowth you can:
   - Upload your own growth data
   - Visualize it and fit a model on it
   - Select interactively the time interval for fitting